Normalized Event Filters

 * See [Viewing filtered event volume](/data-onboarding/monitoring-log-sources.md#viewing-filtered-event-volume).

-## Supported field types and operators
+## Supported field types and operator semantics

 You can configure filters on event fields with data types in the "Field data type" column.
 The operators listed in the "Supported operators" column are a subset of the [Search tool's supported operators](/search/search-tool/filter-operators.md#supported-operators).